bennylope/django-organizations/README.rst

 Project status
 ==============

 Let's get this out of the way right now.
 This is definitely pre-alpha!
-This is hardly feature complete, and it's still exploratory.
+Django group accounts is hardly feature complete, and it's still exploratory.
+There are no docs and even testing is incomlete.
+But it's in active development.

 Use case
 ========